-Being paid by deliverable as opposed to by time.
+Being paid by deliverables as opposed to by time.

 Being free to accept or turn down work.

-Being free to set your own working hours.
+Being free to set your own working hours and schedule

 Having several clients, with no one client making up more than 80% of your revenue.

 Not being included on your client’s “all employees” mailing list.

 - Having a client contractor service agreement that outline the above conditions